chembl/FPSim2/README.md

  - clone the repo
  - `pip install FPSim2/`

- clang 10 is able to apply some Auto-vectorization in AVX2 capable CPUs improving by ~25% the performance in Tanimoto searches.
+ clang 10 and above is able to apply some Auto-vectorization in AVX2 capable CPUs improving by ~25% the performance in Tanimoto searches.
 To get the boost set "FPSIM2_MARCH_NATIVE" env variable to 1.

  ```bash
  export FPSIM2_MARCH_NATIVE=1